-Read a first time by the Municipal Council this.
-Considered at a Public Hearing on the.
-Read a second and third time by the Municipal Council this.
-Approved under the Transportation Act this.
-(Approving Officer-Ministry of Transportation) Adopted by the Municipal Council of City of Kelowna on the Mayor City Clerk
+Read a first time by the Municipal Council this 28 th day of November, 2011.
+Amended at first reading by the Municipal Council this 12 th day of December, 2011.
+Considered at a Public Hearing on the Read a second and third time by the Municipal Council this Approved under the Transportation Act this (Approving Officer-Ministry of Transportation) Adopted by the Municipal Council of City of Kelowna on the Mayor , and the second se City Clerk